rgrove/sanitize/README.md

 ### CSS in HTML

-To sanitize CSS in an HTML fragment or document, first whitelist the `<style>` element and/or the `style` attribute.
-Then whitelist the CSS properties,
+To sanitize CSS in an HTML fragment or document, first allowlist the `<style>` element and/or the `style` attribute.
+Then allowlist the CSS properties,
 @ rules, and URL protocols you wish to allow.
 You can also choose whether to allow CSS comments or browser compatibility hacks.